Your Liaison Librarians are available for help and support.

 Providing access to e-textbooks can prove tricky as these are not provided with standard e-book licences.
 Publishers specially licence content to universities on a 6- or 12- month basis, with fees based on student numbers.
 It can cost several thousand pounds to licence a textbook this way for a few months.

 If your module is based around one key textbook which is not currently available electronically, and no other materials can be substituted, please get in touch as soon as possible so we can explore options with you, and assess whether the book meets the criteria for e-textbook purchase.

 After many years of pursuing a Digital First collection policy, the Library has built up an extensive collection of E-books and E-journals.

 If you are looking for an alternative to a print resource, the Library Search service is a good place to start.
 You can refine your search to ‘Online’ only to check what e-resources are already available in your subject area.

 Example - Let's imagine you are lecturing on defences in Criminal law

 Run a search for criminal law defence in Library Search

-You can also choose the Format options to focus in on online books or journal articles
+You can also choose the Resource Type options to focus in on online books or journal articles

 Internet Archive A non-profit library of millions of free books, movies, software, music, websites, and more.